Dental Crowns

 How Long Will A Crown Last?

 Typically, a dental crown should last for around 15 years, but it’s not uncommon for crowns to last a lot longer.
-If you take good care of your crowns, you may find that they can last 20, or even 30 years.
+If you take good care of your crowns, you may find that they can last 20 or even 30 years.

-Although crowns are durable and tough, they’re not immune to damage, so it’s essential to protect them and look after them as best you can.
+Although crowns are durable and tough, they’re not immune to damage, so it’s essential to protect and look after them as best you can.
 If there are signs of wear and tear, or the crown is cracked, for example, your dentist may recommend replacing the crown.

 Your Dental Partners of Boston dentist will check your crowns and any other restorations every time you have a routine check-up.